---vfe=[forced]
+Syntax --vfe=[forced]

-Performs Virtual Function Elimination even if one or more modules lack the needed virtual function elimination information.

 Description Use this option to perform Virtual Function Elimination even if one or more modules lack the needed virtual function elimination information.
 Without the parameter forced, this option has no effect.

-Forcing the use of Virtual Function Elimination can be unsafe if some of the modules that lack the needed information perform virtual function calls or use dynamic Runtime Type Information.
-See also no_vfe, page 313 and Virtual function elimination, page 210.
-X To set related options, choose: I. Project>Options>Linker>Optimizations>Perform C++ Virtual Function Elimination
+Forcing the use of Virtual Function Elimination can be unsafe if some of the modules that lack the needed information perform virtual function calls or use dynamic Runtime

---warnings\affect\exit\code
+Type Information.

+See also --no_vfe, page 311 and Virtual function elimination, page 208.

+Project>Options>Linker>Optimizations>Perform C++ Virtual Function Elimination

+--warnings_affect_exit_code

-Syntax warnings_affect_exit_code
+Syntax --warnings_affect_exit_code

 Description By default, the exit code is not affected by warnings, because only errors produce a non-zero exit code.
 With this option, warnings will also generate a non-zero exit code.

-This option is not available in the IDE.